bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react-dev-tools-profiler/index.md

 ---
 title: React Dev Tools Profiler
 template: docs
-excerpt: "DevTools will show a “Profiler” tab for applications that support the new profiling API:"
+excerpt: 'DevTools will show a “Profiler” tab for applications that support the
+    new profiling API:'
 ---

 <!--StartFragment-->

 ## Profiling an application